open-sauced/docs/docs/welcome/faqs.md

 We love feedback.
 Post your suggestion in our [feedback repository](https://github.com/orgs/open-sauced/discussions).

+### 5. How is the OSCR calculated?

+The OpenSauced Contributor Rating (OSCR) is calculated using a combination of factors that reflect a contributor's overall impact in open source.
+The OSCR considers contribution quality and consistency, community engagement, project impact, collaboration skills, ecosystem involvement, and reputation.
+These categories are evaluated over recent activity periods (90 days) to produce a comprehensive score that represents a contributor's value (out of 300 total points) to the open source community.

 ## Sync Your GitHub Team

 ### 1. I don't see my organization on "Sync your GitHub Team."